c-ares/c-ares/SECURITY.md

          a `struct hostent *` created by `ares_parse_ptr_reply()`, not `ares_free_data()`).
 4. The report should include a stacktrace/backtrace of the issue if possible.
-5. Include this statement in the email text when submiting a report:
+5. Include the below acknowledgement statement in the email containing the vulnerability report.
+Evaluation of the vulnerabilities will not occur without this statement.
+The team will simply respond redirecting you to this document on reporting requirements.
+Acknowledgement statement:
 ```
 I acknowledge I have read and complied with the security reporting requirements
 as described in https://c-ares.org/security.html